 Seed context before starting a new project or workflow

-3. Bulk import coming soon
+3. Bulk import

 To add many memories at once, click "Import" on the Memory page.
 It accepts a markdown list, and the AI drafts the import for you to review before anything is saved.
 This is ideal for migrating context from another tool or quickly onboarding the AI to a new domain.